-We incurred net losses of \$28.0 million, \$24.6 million and \$37.2 million during the years ended December 31, 2018, 2017 and 2016, respectively.
-As of December 31, 2018, we had an accumulated deficit of \$429.3 million.
+We incurred net losses of \$28.7 million, \$28.0 million and \$24.6 million during the years ended December 31, 2019, 2018 and 2017, respectively.
+As of December 31, 2019, we had an accumulated deficit of \$458.0 million.
 We expect to incur losses and negative cash flows from operating activities for the foreseeable future.
 We currently derive revenue primarily from the sale of ethanol, isobutanol and related products at the Luverne Facility, although over certain periods of time, we may and have operated the plant for the sole production of ethanol and related products to maximize cash flows.

-Additionally, we have generated limited revenue from the sale of products such as ATJ, isooctane and isooctene produced from isobutanol that has been used for demonstration commercial flights, jet engine qualification and flight demonstration by the U.S. Air Force and other branches of the U.S. military, as well as specialty gasoline applications such as racing fuel.
+Additionally, we have generated limited revenue from the sale of products such as ATJ, isooctane and isooctene produced from isobutanol that has been used for demonstration commercial flights, jet engine qualification and flight demonstration by the U.S. Air Force and other branches of the U.S. military, as well as gasoline applications such as racing fuel.
 We have also generated revenue through grants and cooperative agreements.
 If we are unable to obtain new grants, cooperative agreements or product supply contracts, our revenues could be adversely affected.